 Friday, 18 July 2014

-I am writing the story of a quiet revolution which transformed a vital part of the British Army.
+I have written, in War on Wheels, the story of a quiet revolution which transformed a vital part of the British Army.
 During the interwar years it had been made moribund by cautious civil servants and dithering politicians.
 It became the muscular artery which ensured that the troops landing on D Day had all they needed to do their job.

 The organisation was the Royal Army Ordnance Corps whose job it was to supply the Army with all it needed, apart from food and fuel.